warbe-maker/VBA-Message/MsgWiki.md

-# VB MsgBox Alternative
+## VB MsgBox Alternative
 Addresses the following limitations and flexibility flaws:
+* Limited width
-* Limited window width, resulting in title truncation
+* Title truncation
-* Limited space for the message
+* Limited message space
-* Limited reply button options  (number and caption text)
+* Inflexible reply button options (limited in number and caption text)
-* No monospaced font option
+* No monospace font option

-## Examples
+## Alternative message setup and designs
 The following examples should illustrate the effect
 ### Simple message pretty analogous to Msgbox
 image

 ### A "pimped" Error message
+The error message below is displayed with my error handler module which will be a future repo. image

+### An enhanced decision requesting message
 image

-### An more complex decision requesting message
-image

-## Specification
+## Specification of the alternative MsgBox
 * Up to 3 message sections
   * optionally monospaced.
   * optionally with a label